kylegontjes/GeneScreener/README.md

 # GeneScreener
-Snakemake to quickly screen gene presence in genes
+Snakemake to quickly screen gene presence in genes.

+The current version (8/23) is set to run blastn using a set database on a collection of one or more isolates.
+However, this pipeline can altered to run any flavor of blast.

 # Installation
 git clone https://github.com/kylegontjes/GeneScreener.git